-For the transfer of real estate, a transfer tax is due to the New York State Department of Taxation and Finance pursuant to Section 1402 of the New York Tax Law, and is paid to the applicable county clerk upon recordation of a deed.
-In order to record a deed, a transfer tax return (form TP-584) must also be presented to the county clerk.
-The State transfer tax is USD4 for every USD1,000 of consideration paid or the fair market value of the real property.
+For the transfer of real estate, a transfer tax is due to the New York State Department of Taxation and Finance, and is paid to the applicable county clerk upon recordation of a deed.
+In order to record a deed, a transfer tax return (form TP-584) must be presented to the county clerk.
+The State transfer tax is USD2 for every USD500 of consideration paid or the fair market value of the real property.
 Local municipalities may also impose a separate transfer tax, which varies by county.

 Transfer tax and the cost of filing a form TP-584 are customarily seller expenses.
-Additionally, the "Mansion Tax" - imposed on the conveyance of residential real property where the consideration is USD1 million or more - has a tax rate of 1% of the consideration paid.
-Mansion tax is customarily paid by the purchaser.
+Additionally, the "Mansion Tax" - imposed on the conveyance of residential real property where the consideration is USD2 million or more - has a tax rate of USD1.25 of the consideration paid, customarily paid by the purchaser.